What is Pelvic Floor Physiotherapy?

 Our Wynnum Women’s Physiotherapy Services

-Treatments use by a Pelvic Health Physiotherapist
+Treatments used by our Pelvic Health Physios

 A wide array of treatments can be used by a pelvic floor physio in treating your pelvic issues from pelvic floor exercises to utilising biofeedback devices when necessary.
 These devices can help you learn to activate the correct muscles, which will help with your recovery.
 There may be education on lifestyle modifications, advice on bowel and bladder habits to manual therapy techniques to help treat surrounding areas that may also be contributing to your condition, such as lower back and pelvic pain.
 Good outcomes have been experienced by many women with pelvic floor physiotherapy.